Written by Kadri Umay, Principal Program Manager, Microsoft

-This blog post was co-authored by Paul Dejager, OSDU Practice Lead, Wipro.
+This blog was co-authored by Emile Veliyev, Director, OSDU Delivery, EPAM.

-Microsoft Energy Data Services is a fully managed, enterprise-grade data platform that enables efficient data management, standardization, liberation, and consumption in energy exploration.
-The solution is a hyperscale data ecosystem that leverages the capabilities of the OSDU Data Platform, and Microsoft's secure and trustworthy cloud services with our partners’ extensive domain expertise.
+Microsoft Energy Data Services is a data platform fully supported by Microsoft that enables efficient data management, standardization, liberation, and consumption in energy exploration.
+The solution is a hyperscale data ecosystem that leverages the capabilities of the OSDU Data Platform and Microsoft's secure and trustworthy cloud services with our partners’ extensive domain expertise.